kyotinho/cropmate-v2/README.md

 CropMate does **not** guarantee protection from anti-cheat detection. **You can and likely will be banned if you go AFK and get macro-checked.** Use at your own risk.

 This project is not affiliated with Microsoft, Mojang, or Hypixel.

+Credits to https://github.com/bkgrnd for developing the first and original concept of the script, you can check it you [here](https://github.com/bkgrnd/cropmate)